conduition/conduition.io/source/_posts/fast-slh-dsa.md

 We can see the resulting speedup is about a factor 2.5x across the board.

 While highly effective, this optimization depends on a specific set of CPU instructions which are not universally available.
 Any code implementing SHA2 hardware acceleration is highly platform-specific by nature.
-And as you'll see later, for the specific case of SLH-DSA, SHA2 hardware acceleration is actually _less_ effective than other more general and ubiquitous x86 CPU instruction sets like [AVX2](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions), and unfortunately you cannot combine them (as far as I can tell).
+And as you'll see later, for the specific case of SLH-DSA signing and keygen, SHA2 hardware acceleration is actually _less_ effective than other more general and ubiquitous x86 CPU instruction sets like [AVX2](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions), and unfortunately you cannot combine them (as far as I can tell).

 ### Comparison to RustCrypto and Official